pingooio/pingoo/docs/rules.md

 ## Lists

-You can provide lists to use in your rules and routes.
+You can provide lists to use in your rules and routes expressions.

 List must be formatted as CSV with at least 1 column for the values, and 1 optional column for the description.